Lambeth slavery case: Imprisonment and rescue

 The two older victims are believed to have met Balakrishnan in London through, according to police, a shared political ideology, as he was the leader of the Workers' Institute of Marxism–Leninism–Mao Zedong Thought.
 The women were not being physically restrained, but held by "invisible handcuffs" after being subjected to brainwashing, emotional abuse and physical abuse by their captors.

 The three women, who are not related, are said to have been held captive for more than 30 years with the youngest of the three thought to have spent her whole life in servitude.
-However it has not yet been established if she was born in the house from where she was rescued.

 The police were tipped off by Freedom Charity who contacted police following a phone call they had received on 18 October, during which a woman stated that she'd been held unwillingly for more than 30 years.
 Aneeta Prem of Freedom Charity confirmed that the Irish woman made contact with the charity after watching the ITV television documentary Forced to Marry about forced marriage in the United Kingdom.
 The women, who are said to be "highly traumatised", are now in safe accommodation.

 The two suspects were bailed until April 2014, and were unable to return to the three-bedroom flat they rented from a housing association.

 On 11 December 2014, it emerged that Balakrishnan had been charged with offences relating to cruelty to a person under 16, four counts of rape and 17 counts of indecent assault.
 Balakrishnan appeared before Westminster magistrates on 17 December 2014.
 His wife, Chanda Pattni, was released earlier in 2014, as there was considered to be insufficient evidence for a realistic prospect of conviction.

 Balakrishnan's trial started on 11 November 2015.
 During his trial, he acted as the only defence witness, and told jurors that a challenge to his leadership resulted in the 1986 Space Shuttle Challenger disaster, and that JACKIE was responsible for the death of a Malaysian prime minister and the election of Jeremy Corbyn as Leader of the Labour Party.

 On 4 December 2015, Balakrishnan was convicted of child cruelty, false imprisonment, four counts of rape, six counts of indecent assault and two counts of assault.
 On 29 January 2016, Balakrishnan was sentenced to 23 years.
 On 8 April 2022, he died in prison.
 In 2024, the coroner stated that Balakrishnan died of natural causes.